L33tPufferFish1214/L33tPufferFish1214/README.md

 ## 🔹 About Me

-I’m currently studying Computer Science with a minor in Psychology and working toward a Human Factors certificate.
-I’m especially interested in how people interact with technology whether that’s through intelligent systems, machine learning, or user-focused design.
-My background helps me see and connect both the technical side and the human side of computing.
-I’m curious about how we can build systems that are not only smart, but also intuitive and ethical.
-Right now, I’m looking to gain more hands-on experience in areas like AI, ML, and information systems
+I'm currently studying Computer Science with a minor in FinTech and working toward a Human Factors certificate.
+My main interests lie in Machine Learning, Artificial Intelligence, and how these technologies are transforming modern finance.

+With a background that connects between human-centered design and technical problem-solving, I'm drawn to understanding how intelligent systems can make financial decision-making more accessible and efficient.
+I'm especially interested in areas like algorithmic trading, predictive modeling, and AI-driven financial analysis.

+Right now, I'm focused on building a foundation that connects data, intelligence, and human behavior to create smarter financial technologies.

 ---